 For those of you leaning more towards the clinical side of exercise science, ACSM is the obvious choice for many.
 Their Health Fitness Specialist (HFS) certification qualifies you to work with people that have stable, medically-controlled health conditions and otherwise healthy adults.
 It’s basically for those wanting to take on an advanced personal trainer role by working with clientele that may have minor to moderate health considerations.

-If you’re interested in a more clinical role, as an exercise physiologist (EP), ACSM’s Clinical Exercise Specialist (CES) credential qualifies you for duties related to exercise assessment, training, rehabilitation and lifestyle coaching for people that have or are at-risk of cardiovascular, pulmonary or metabolic disease(s), as well as healthy populations.
+If you’re interested in a more clinical role, as an exercise physiologist (EP), ACSM’s Clinical Exercise Physiologist (CEP) credential qualifies you for duties related to exercise assessment, training, rehabilitation and lifestyle coaching for people that have or are at-risk of cardiovascular, pulmonary or metabolic disease(s), as well as healthy populations.

-ACE and ISSA offer clinical certifications similar to the HFS called Advanced Health and Fitness Specialist and Fitness/Exercise Therapy, respectively.
+ACE and ISSA offer clinical certifications similar to the ACSM CEP called Medical Exercise Specialist and Fitness/Exercise Therapy, respectively.
 Much like the HFS, they are designed to enable fitness professionals to work with people that have a medical condition(s).
 ACE also has a Therapeutic Exercise specialty, which is meant to be more of a supplementary credential for both fitness and medical professionals.

-If you’re fully dedicated towards pursuing a clinical career as an EP, then becoming an ASCM-certified Registered Clinical Exercise Physiologist (RCEP) is highly recommended and in some cases required.
-This certification is for those already on the path to becoming clinical professional, since a Master’s in exercise science, exercise physiology or kinesiology and six-hundred hours of clinical work experience is minimally required.
+If you’re fully dedicated towards pursuing a clinical career as an EP, then becoming an ASCM Certified Clinical Exercise Physiologist (CCEP) or Registered Clinical Exercise Physiologist (RCEP) is highly recommended and in some cases required.
+The RCEP certification is for those already on the path to becoming clinical professional, since a Master’s in exercise science, exercise physiology or kinesiology and six-hundred hours of documented clinical work experience is minimally required.
 The RCEP is qualified to carry out exercise testing and prescription, counseling, evaluation and education to at-risk and diseased populations.

 If you’re 100% about training athletes on any level – high school, collegiate, amateur or even professional, you’ll find NSCA’s Certified Strength & Conditioning Specialist (CSCS) certification is typically the one that clearly stands out.